FINANCIAL LITERACY: From dreams to reality

 INNOVATIVE APPROACHES TO SUCCESS

-All financial education programs cover basic concepts, such as budgeting, saving, insurance, and debt management.
-Since effective usage of financial services is the ultimate goal, ACCESS’s financial education training programs integrate dreams, goals and limiting beliefs (motivation) into the curriculum.
+All financial education programs cover basic concepts such as budgeting, saving, insurance, and debt management.
+However, since effective usage of financial services is the ultimate goal, ACCESS’s financial education training programs integrate dreams, goals and limiting beliefs (motivation) into the curriculum.

 ACCESS’s approach mixes classroom-based training techniques with structured learning exercises (SLEs) that can be delivered quickly and easily by loan officers, cashiers or others who interact directly with clients.